FACTBOX-Olympics-Memorable quotes from the London Olympics

 “We were getting rather frustrated with Transport for London at one point and discussed internally trying to get on a bus with a coffin.”

 - London funeral director John Cribb expresses frustration at the special road lanes set aside for Olympic vehicles.
-(Compiled by Jason Neely; For all the latest Olympic news go to here)
+(Compiled by Jason Neely; Editing by Sonya Hepinstall)